 Location: 6450 Sölden - Tyrol - Austria

 Most of the village sprawls between the main road and the river and access to the ski slopes is available from different points along the road.
-Those who are looking for a ski-in ski-out experience - rare in Austria - might like to consider the hamlet of Hochsölden in the middle of the slopes:
+Those who are looking for a ski-in ski-out experience - rare in Austria - might like to consider the hamlet of Hochsölden for getting straight onto a ski slope in the morning:

 More information about Sölden hotels & other accommodation